Travel and Lifestyle Blog

 • Listen to your heart more than your brain

 It’s hard to say when life will return to normal or even what the definition of “normal” will be in the coming months.
 There is so much we cannot control at the moment, but we can feel empowered by taking control of our mental wellness.
-We can build resilience to everyday mental and emotional challenges including stress, burnout, loneliness, or sadness by developing healthy habits for the mind and body.
+We can build resilience to everyday mental and emotional challenges, including stress, burnout, loneliness, or sadness, by developing healthy habits for the mind and body.

 New year, 2021 good things coming